 Hospitality — Entry Premium and Food

 The Bull Run Run is noted for good entry items and finishers awards, and this year’s race will be no exception.
-All entrants in the 2021 race will receive a wearable entry item and finisher’s award.
+All entrants in the 2023 race will receive a wearable entry item.
+The finisher’s award is still very much to be determined.

-In 2021 we will not be holding a pre-race dinner at Hemlock.
+We will not be holding a pre-race dinner at Hemlock, as we do not anticipate having access to the buildings at the host site, as we have in the past.
 We are planning to have light fare available pre-race on Saturday morning, and to have our now traditional and highly-anticipated post-run barbeque.

 In years’ past we have offered accommodations in the cabins at the host site, Hemlock Regional Overlook Park.
 This year those cabins will not be opened to the runners.
 Camping in open areas behind the building complex at Hemlock will be allowed for those who wish to pitch a tent on Friday night.
+Those interested in Friday night camping must arrive before the end of packet pickup at 7 pm, as the entrance gate will be closed after that time.
 There is no camping permitted after the race.

 Sorry, no RV-type vehicles permitted at Hemlock Overlook.
 Please do not drive your RV to the event at all.
 We don’t have room for it.